utoni/mingw-w64-dpp/README.md

 ## What?

-1. ddk-template: plain and stupid ddk example
+1. ddk-template: plain and stupid ddk C example
-2. ddk-template-cplusplus: same, but in C++, including a very complex class
+2. ddk-template-cplusplus: same, but written in C++, including a very complex class
+3. ddk-template-cplusplus: C++ example w/ (EA)STL integration, everything usable except for Threads

 ## Build and Test